This is mini-swe-agent v2

 - Executes actions with

-— every action is completely independent (as opposed to keeping a stateful shell session running).
+subprocess.run— every action is completely independent (as opposed to keeping a stateful shell session running).
 This is a big deal for the stability of the agent, trust me. - Has a completely linear history — every step of the agent just appends to the messages that are passed to the LM in the next step and that's it.
 This is great for debugging and understanding what the LM is prompted with.

 Should I use mini-SWE-agent or swe-agent?

-You should use mini-swe-agent
+You should consider mini-swe-agent your default choice.

 - You want a quick command line tool that works locally